valleyjo/valleyjo.github.io/_posts/2013-07-21-the-tech-behind-this-blog.markdown

 ###Requirements
 - 1) Modularity
-- 2) A blog
-- 3) Template based (plain HTML template)
+- 2) Template based (plain HTML template)
+- 3) A blog

 ###Modularity
 This one just makes sense, if you need to change a link in the nav you dont want to go into every single file and change the nav link.
 You want to update it once and have that change reflected on all pages.
+Unfortunatly, I used to have my website set up in this way.
+This solution worked fine for my website when I only have 3 pages but this solution is clearly not scaleable.

 ###Blog
 I did want to establish some type of blog on my site, however I did not want to bother with the trouble of setting up a database with my hosting provider and using wordpress or some other blogging software.
 I looked at a few flat database designs however they were also overkill for what I wanted to do.
+I also wanted my blog to fit in with the rest of my site, and integrating my existing HTML/CSS based site into a wordpress theme seemed like way too much work.

 ###Template Based
-I had this wonderful template you see here and I wanted to blog within this template.
-I wanted my blog to have the same look and feel as the rest of my website and creating a custom wordpress theme just to do that was certainly not worth the extra work.
+I code.
+I do not do web design.
+I greatly respect web designers and I simply do not have that talent.
+When I need to design a website, I always use a plan HTML/CSS template.
+There are tons of beautiful free designs out there (you're using one right now).
+I usually do heavily alter the templates I use, but at the core they are still templates.

 ###Solution => Jekyll
 Jekyll is the glue that holds this website together.
 It allows me to maintain seperate files that contain the header and footer for my site.
-Additionally, I can control things like nav item selection using Jekyll and the YAML front matter.
+Additionally, I can control things like nav item highlighting for active tabs using Jekyll and the YAML front matter.
 There is not much going on here in terms of complexity.
-Accordingly, Jekyll serves the entire site as static HTML files which is great for speed.
+Jekyll does not complicate things by using a database or a bunch of PHP.
+All of your posts are stored locally and you can even use version control if you so desire!

+>Alex